 - the letters of what you're looking for

-<enter>to select a directory (staying in broot)
+- enter to focus a directory (staying in broot)

-<esc>to get back to the previous state or clear your search
+- esc to get back to the previous state or clear your search

 - altenter to get back to the shell having

 cdto the selected directory

 :qif you just want to quit (you can use ctrlq if you prefer)

 Never lose track of file hierarchy while you search